-When The Ministry of Energy, UAE announced that in February, we are dealing with an increase in fuel prices, we wanted to give you tips on how to save money on your petrol.
+When The Ministry of Energy, UAE announced that in April, the fuel prices have stayed pretty much the same, we wanted to give you tips on how to save money on your petrol.

 1. Don’t warm up your car for too long